AetherX-Discord-bot/Discord-Bot/SECURITY.md

 ---

 This policy applies to all instances of the bot running our publicly available source code.
-If you a version of the bot yourself, ensure you follow best practices to secure your token and dependencies.
+If you run a version of the bot yourself, ensure you follow best practices to secure your token and dependencies.